Increase your employment marketability in a wide variety of careers by earning your Psychology Minor in just two summers!

 Psychology typically offers 12-14 different upper-division courses each summer.

-Do I need any prerequisites before I begin the Psychology Minor during Summer Session 2021?
+Do you need any prerequisites before you begin the Psychology Minor during Summer Session?

 Prior to enrolling in PSY 010, you must successfully complete PSY 001 and MATH 005.
-Students who have not completed PSY 001 and MATH 005 before Session C in Summer Session 2021 should discuss strategies for completing the minor during Summer Sessions 2021 and 2022 with an advisor.
+Students who have not completed PSY 001 and MATH 005 before Session C in Summer Session should discuss strategies for completing the minor during Summer Session with an advisor.

 Do you have to take all of the classes during the summer?

-No, students can take the courses at any time, but specific courses will be guaranteed during Summer Session so students can complete the minor over two Summer Sessions.
+No, students can take the courses at any time, but specific courses are guaranteed to be offered during Summer Session so students can complete the minor over two Summer Sessions.

-Do I have to complete the minor if I start it?
+Do you have to complete the minor if you start it?

 No, it is entirely your decision.